ProfessorJames/hangman/README.md

 ## User Stories
 * As a user, I want clear guidance on how to play the game.
-* As a user, I want to be prompted when it's my turn to guess.
+* As a user, I want to be prompted when to guess.
 * As a user, I want the ability to enter letters to guess the hidden word.
 * As a user, I want feedback on my performance after each guess.
 * As a user, I want to be informed of the game's outcome (win, or lose).